Menu

 If you don’t have a mobile-friendly website, you not only risk losing customers, but you could incur SEO damage.
 In 2015, Google rolled out an algorithm update known as ‘mobilegeddon.’
 If Google considers your website to not be mobile-friendly, you’ll see the website decrease in search engine results.
 This essentially rewards businesses who have created mobile websites with the user experience in mind.

 Want to avoid receiving a penalty from Google for your mobile website?
-There are a few ways you can optimise your mobile website to improve the user experience:
+There are a few ways you can optimize your mobile website to improve the user experience:

 Run tests